Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Below a typical questions that will be covered in this test.
 You final score will be logged on your account

-Which indicator and colour change is suitable to show the endpoint when titrating a strong acid with a strong base?
+Which correct experimental observation indicates the endpoint when titrating a weak acid with a strong base using phenolphthalein?

 During a titration the student obtains concordant burette readings 23.45, 23.55, 23.50 cm3 for the titrant.
 Which value is appropriate to use for calculations?